CDSLab/interconnect2017-sreframework/sreFramework/README.md

 Getting started:
 ----------------

-For a quick-start to the SRE Fault Injection Framework, read up the introduction in this  [Github wiki](https://github.ibm.com/cds-sre-org/sreFramework/wiki).

-Now that you have cloned your `<service>-fault-injection-framework` Git repo, lets get started:
+Ideally, the SRE Framework is provided as a GIT submodule to the GIT repositories wanting to utilize the framework.

 Updating the `sreFramework` Git Submodule: